SOMERVILLE, William Lyon (1886-1965)

 (with D.E.
 Kertland and A.E.
 Watson) HAMILTON, ONT., North West Entrance to the City, 1927-28.
 This competition was initiated by the City of Hamilton to create a series of parks, gardens and a high level bridge on the lands adjacent to Dundurn Castle.
 Somerville proposed a Beauxs-Arts scheme with massive lighting pylons and abutments, but his design was not premiated (Mark Osbaldeston, Unbuilt Hamilton, 2016, 158, illus. & descrip; dwgs. at OA).
 The winning design by Earle L. Sheppard was never realised.

-LONDON, ENGLAND, Royal Institute of British Architects Headquarters, 1932.
+LONDON, ENGLAND, Royal Institute of British Architects Headquarters, at 66 Portland Place, 1932.
 Somerville, in association with Leonard Shore and W.A.
 Watson of Toronto, was one of more than two hundred entrants in this international competition.
 Somerville's design for a formally composed but a somewhat conservative moderne scheme and was not placed among the finalists (Architect & Building News [London], 24 June 1932, 422, illus.).
+The winner was G. Grey Wornum of London.